rfquack/RFQuack/README.md

 * It's a **library** firmware, with many settings, sane defaults, and rich logging and debugging functionalities.
 * Supports **multiple radio chips**: nRF24, CC1101, basically all the chips supported by [RadioLib](https://github.com/jgromes/RadioLib), and we're adding more.
 * Does not require a **wired connection** to the host computer: the serial port is used only to display debugging messages, but the interaction between the client and the node is over TCP using WiFi (via Arduino WiFi) and GPRS (via [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library) as physical layers.
-* The IPython client allows both **high- and low-level operations**: change frequency, change modulation, etc., as well as to interact with the radio chip via registers.
+* The [RFQuack client](https://github.com/rfquack/RFQuack-cli) allows both **high- and low-level operations**: change frequency, change modulation, etc., as well as to interact with the radio chip via registers.
 * The firmware and its API support the concept of **packet-filtering** and **packet-modification rules**, which means that you can instruct the firmware to listen for a packet matching a given signature (in addition to the usual sync-word- and address-based filtering, which normally happen in the radio hardware), optionally modify it right away, and re-transmit it.

 So, if you need to analyze a weird RF protocol with that special packet format